Frequently asked questions

-There are no phones or TVs in your cabin.
-In the lodge there are two phones for making outside calls.
+We do not provide phones or TVs in your cabin.
+In the lodge we have two free phones for making outside calls.
 Also, be aware that we do not have any cell phone coverage at the ranch.

 15. What shopping options are there?

-The ranch has a gift shop we call our Trading Post.
+The Lost Valley Trading Post is our fully stocked ranch store.
 In the front of the Trading Post, there are gifts, western clothing as well as film, batteries or other sundries in case you forgot something.
-In the back is our Fountain serving soft drinks and wonderful ice cream concoctions during the summer and early fall.
+In the back, the ladies in our Fountain serve soft drinks and wonderful ice cream concoctions during the summer and early fall.
 The nearest malls are 1 ½ to 2 hours away by car in either Colorado Springs or Denver.

 16. What are the meal times?